How To Create And Organize Media Lists

 What to look out for if you have a high unsubscribed or opt-out rate:

 A high unsubscribe rate is a clear signal of low relevance.
 Since these metrics are for the last 30 days, this number should never be above 5 journalists.
-If it is, compare the content of your release's content vs. the contact's profiles & their areas of interest.
+If it is, compare the content of your release's content vs. the journalist's profiles & their areas of interest.
 Start with those that have unsubscribed.

 Build a smaller, more targeted list and send your next release to this list.
 Analyze which reporters on the list may not be interested and which journalists you may have missed an opportunity with.